Our Voluntary Transport schemes provide safe and affordable transport to people who experience difficulties accessing transport.

 Passengers may share journeys where this is possible or practical.
 Passengers who share a car will each be charged the relevant proportion of the total mileage cost.

 Payment is made in cash to the volunteer driver who will issue you with a receipt.

 Who are the drivers?

 All the drivers are volunteers who use their own cars to take passengers on journeys.
-We have over 50 drivers who are reliable, trustworthy and dedicated.
-The drivers live in villages and towns throughout Rushcliffe.
+We have over 80 drivers who are reliable, trustworthy and dedicated.
 Many are retired and several fit their volunteer driving in around work and other commitments.
 Drivers choose how often they want to drive and are reimbursed for all mileage incurred.
-All our volunteer drivers are interviewed before they start, have references checked and a Criminal Records Bureau (CRB) check.
+All our volunteer drivers are interviewed before they start, have references checked and a security check through the Disclosure and Barring Service (DBS) check.
 They receive support from the Transport Organisers.
 Here's what a few of our drivers have had to say about the volunteering for the scheme:

 "It is a pleasure meeting new people and giving them a helping hand"

 "The passengers are so appreciative"

 Every year, we ask passengers for feedback about the scheme.
 This is then assimilated into a report which is available on our website.
 You can read a summary of last year's report here and download the report itself here.